DETERring more than Deforestation: Environmental Enforcement Reduces Violence in the Amazon: Introduction

-To identify causal effects, we follow the instrumental variable approach proposed by \citet{assuncao2023deter}.
-Intuitively, we explore exogenous variation in cloud coverage that limits satellite visibility and, in turn, reduces deforestation detection and enforcement intensity in the Brazilian Amazon biome during the stable implementation period of DETER for environmental enforcement (2006–2016).
+To identify causal effects, we exploit a key technical constraint of satellite-based enforcement: deforestation can only be sanctioned when it is visible from space.
+Cloud coverage introduces quasi-random interruptions in this monitoring technology, weakening enforcement.
+We use this variation as an instrument for enforcement, as in prior work leveraging satellite visibility constraints to study deforestation \citep{assuncao2023deter}.
+We explore this relationship during the stable implementation period of DETER for environmental enforcement (2006–2016) --- after which the system was gradually dismantled, particularly under President Bolsonaro's administration (2019-2022).
 In the first stage, cloud coverage predicts the intensity of enforcement actions, measured by the number of fines issued.
 In the second stage, the predicted enforcement intensity is used to estimate its effect on municipal homicide rates.

 The results show that intensified environmental enforcement significantly reduces violence in the Brazilian Amazon.
 One additional deforestation-related fine is associated with a decrease of approximately 0.73 homicides per 100,000 inhabitants --- a reduction equivalent to 2.58\% relative to the sample mean homicide rate of 28.16.
 An increase in enforcement intensity from the 25th to the 75th percentile of the fines distribution (approximately 8 additional fines per year) corresponds to a substantial reduction of 5.82 homicides per 100,000 inhabitants, representing a 20.7\% decline from the average observed violence level.